 How Much Lemon Zest to use in a Ricotta Pie?

 Simply add the lemon zest in the first step when mixing all the ingredients together.

-Surprisingly the lemon zest does not overpower the full recipe.
-It adds a subtle flavor that makes this desert bright and flavorful.
+Surprisingly the lemon zest does not overpower the flavor of the pie.
+It adds a subtle flavor that makes this desert bright and refreshing.

 Try to use fresh fruit such as: